peterchinman/personal-website/public/assets/articles/strictly.md

 ### Bioinformatics

 Biologists want to be able to align strings.
 In their case these strings are amino acid or nucleotide sequences.
 But the idea is roughly the same.

-[To Be Continued.]
+[To Be Continued...]